vitlachbach/vitlachbach.github.io/logging_mechanism_part_1.md

-# Another approach about a legendary program
+# Another approach to a legendary program
 ## Prelude
 Most programmers know the **Hello World** program (**HWp**) used to introduce to a novice about a computer programming language.
 From *Programming in C: A Tutorial* of Brian Kernighan, the instance of the **HWp** is like following:
 ```C